eBooks

 7. Not Proofreading: As with any professional document, typos, grammatical errors, and awkward phrasing can detract from the quality of your synopsis.
 Proofread carefully or consider having someone else review your synopsis to catch any mistakes you may have missed.

-Avoiding these common mistakes can make your synopsis stronger and more effective, increasing the chances of capturing the interest of agents, publishers, and ultimately, readers.
+Avoiding these common mistakes can make your synopsis stronger and more effective, increasing the chances of capturing the interest of agents, publishers, and readers.

 Conclusion